 Non-compliance results in measures of intervention, loss of status and ultimately prohibits the Company to reinvest proceeds into acquiring the sites the business has in its pipeline to continues its journey.
 The Board and governance structure is in place and continuously being reviewed and improved so it is effective to managing this risk.
-There is ongoing compliance monitoring and independent advice and assurance are provided by external consultants and workforce of ResiManagement Limited in areas such as risk management and governance.
+There is ongoing compliance monitoring and independent advice and assurance are provided by external consultants and workforce of ResiManagement Limited (who provides management services to the Company) in areas such as risk management and governance.